Billions of texts are sent every day. Having an easy-to-use messaging app is essential.

 Spam detection

 Regarding technology, Google Messages uses its own service, whereas Samsung Messages takes the data from Hiya.
-A user can also report spam messages in the app.
+Users can report spam messages in the app.

 Winner: Google Messages